 I constantly worry about making the wrong decisions and messing up my life.
 Friends and family say, “Do what makes you happy.”
 Is it really that simple?

-The most amusing and disturbing thing is that mostly we worry about things that are completely beyond our control.
+The most amusing and disturbing thing is that we mostly worry about things that are completely beyond our control.
 Why do we worry about things that we well know we can’t do anything about?

 The answer is disarmingly simple.
 Worrying is a habit.
 And, two things make it persistent.
 First, fear, and, second, uncontrolled thoughts.